 - Avast One is available for Windows, macOS, Android, and iOS.

-Pricing: Avast One Essential is available for free and comes with basic features.
-A single Avast One Individual license can be used by up to five devices and starts at $4.19 per month, billed annually for the first year.
-And a single Avast One Family license can be used by up to 30 devices and starts at $5.79 per month, billed annually for the first year.
+Avast One Essential is available for free and comes with basic features.
+A single Avast One Individual license can be used by up to five devices; standard price starts at $8.33 per month, billed annually for the first year.
+A single Avast One Family license can be used by up to 30 devices and also starts at $8.33 per month, billed annually for the first year.

-- Alternatively and preferably, you can leverage automatic, proactive protection to scan and remove rootkit malware.
+- Alternatively, you can also leverage automatic, proactive protection to scan and remove rootkit malware.

 - Malwarebytes is available for Windows and macOS.

-Pricing: You can download a 14-day free trial of Malwarebytes.
+You can download a 14-day free trial of Malwarebytes.
 To continue using the rootkit software after the trial period, you must upgrade to Malwarebytes for Teams ($49.99 per device per year), Malwarebytes Endpoint Protection ($69.99 per device per year), or Malwarebytes Endpoint Detection and Response ($84.99 per device per year).
 We recommend this for businesses with more than five employees.
 An early investment in malware prevention will help your business as it scales.

 AVG AntiVirus FREE is a robust rootkit scanner that detects and removes rootkit malware from your system and protects against several other threat types, including unsafe internet downloads, email attachments, and spyware.
 AVG also scans your PC for performance issues.